STRATEGIC HUMAN RESOURCE MANAGEMENT - 2022/3

 Formative assessment and feedback

-- This module aims to develop an awareness and understanding of the complexities associated to strategic HRM in hospitality and event companies.
+- This module aims to develop an awareness and understanding of the complexities associated with strategic HRM in hospitality and event companies.
 Students will be introduced to the models and concepts underpinning Strategic HRM and topics such as Employee Resourcing, Employee Development, Pay, Appraisals and Performance, Employment Relations.
 The aims of the module are to provide students with a range of perspectives for reviewing the strategic HR environment taken by hospitality and event companies at national and international levels.

 |001||Critically evaluate models and concepts underpinning SHRM||KC|